-MUE: MUSIC EDUCATION
+MUE: MUSICEDUCATION

-MUE 2000 Introduction to Music Education 1-0-1 An introduction to issues, practices, and philosophy of teaching music as a profession.
-MUE 2640 Music for Teachers 3-0-3

-Principles and materials of music for children.
+MUE 2000 Introduction to Music Education 1-2-2 An introduction to issues, practices, and philosophy of teaching music as a profession.
+MUE 2640 Music for Teachers 3-0-3 Principles and materials of music for children.
 Not open to music majors.
 MUE 2700 Brass Methods 0-2-1 Techniques of performance and methods of teaching brass instruments.
 Music or Music Education majors only.
 MUE 2710 Woodwind Methods 0-2-1 Techniques of performance and methods of teaching woodwind instruments.
-Mu - sic or Music Education majors only.
+Music or Music Education majors only.
 MUE 2730 Percussion and Woodwind Methods 0-2-1 Techniques of performance and methods of teaching percussion and woodwind instruments.
 Music or Music Education majors only.
 MUE 3100 Arranging for School Band, Chorus, and Orchestra 1-0-1 Prerequisites: MUSC 2012 and MUSC 2052.
 Basic techniques of scoring for school choral and instrumental groups.
-MUE 3600 General Music Curriculum 3-0-3 Admission to Teacher Education in Music required.
+MUE 3600 General Music Curriculum 2-0-2 Prerequisite: Admission to the Teacher Education Program of the College of Education.
 Materials and methods of general music instruction in schools, K-12, including historical and philosophical foundations of general music education.
 Instruction in basic pedagogy of all classroom instruments: fretted, recorders, percussion, and barred.
 Instruction in technology included.
 MUE 3720 String Methods 0-2-1 Techniques of performance and methods of teaching string instruments.
 Music or Music Education majors only.
 MUE 3730 Percussion Methods 0-2-1 Techniques of performance and methods of teaching percussion instruments in heterogenous groups.
 Music or Music Education majors only.
 MUE 3740 Rhythm Section Methods 0-2-1 Techniques of performance and methods of teaching piano, guitar, string bass, drums, vibes, and other instruments typically used in the jazz rhythm section.
 Music or Music Education majors only.
 MUE 3750 Vocal Methods 0-2-1 Techniques of performance and methods of teaching vocal music.
 Music or Music Education majors only.
 MUE 3780 String and Brass Methods 0-2-1 Techniques of performance and methods of teaching brass and string instruments.
 Music or Music Education majors only.
-MUE 4600 Choral Curriculum and Techniques 2-1-2 Prerequisites: MUSC 3650 and MUE 3600.
+MUE 4600 Choral Curriculum and Techniques 2-1-2 Prerequisite: Admission to the Teacher Education Program of the College of Education.
 Materials and techniques of choral music instruction and curriculum in schools, including rehearsal techniques, vocal development, repertoire, administration, instructional approaches, and assessment strategies.
-Music or Music Education majors only.2-1-2MUE 4610 Instrumental Curriculum and Techniques2-1-2 MUE 4610 Instrumental Curriculum and Techniques 2-1-2 Prerequisites: MUSC 3650 and MUE 3600.
+Music or Music Education majors only.
+MUE 4610 Instrumental Curriculum and Techniques 2-1-2 Prerequisite: Admission to the Teacher Education Program of the College of Education.
 Materials and techniques of instrumental music instruction and curriculum in schools, including rehearsal techniques, repertoire, administration, instructional approaches, and assessment strategies.
 Music or Music Education majors only.
-MUE 4700 Marching Band Techniques 2-0-2 Marching fundamentals, drill routines, arranging, organizing, and producing a High school marching band.
-Includes the use computer-assisted design techniques.
-MUE 4760 Jazz Pedagogy 2-0-2 The study of jazz methods and jazz materials, including lab teaching experience.
-MUE 4790 Student Teaching in Music 0-0-10 Prerequisites: Completion of coursework, consent of department, and admission to the Teacher Education program at Valdosta State University.
-Co-requisite MUE 4800.